Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/IES-Profile.md

 ## IES profile providers

 There are many providers you can use to source IES profiles.
-Many real-world manufacturers of lights provide IES profiles to match the physical lights they produce.
-Also, lighting artists have produced IES profiles to help physically photometric data distribution.
+Real-world light manufacturers provide IES profiles to match the physical lights they produce.
+Also, some lighting artists create and share IES profiles.

 **Real-world manufacturers**